By using MySQL you can benefit from features in the MySQL infrastructure such as backup, restore and high availability.

 For Artifactory to run with MySQL you must create a dedicated MySQL database instance and then configure Artifactory to use it as described in the following sections.

 Before You Continue

-Before proceeding with the steps below, please make sure you have read and followed the steps described in Changing the Default Storage.
+Before proceeding with the steps below, please make sure you have read and followed the steps described in Configuring the Database.

 Creating the Artifactory MySQL Database